FAQ: On-Demand Virtual Care

 If you are required to pay, you will only be charged after you choose to consult with a provider and payment information is confirmed.
 We accept most major credit and debit cards.

-Who are the virtual care providers?
+Who are the on-demand virtual care providers?

-All virtual urgent care providers are board certified and able to treat a wide range of patients and conditions.
+All on-demand virtual urgent care providers are board certified and able to treat a wide range of patients and conditions.

 Following each consultation, patients are offered a survey to evaluate their provider and appointment.
 The results are analyzed and reviewed for quality assurance and used as part of our continuous improvement process.
 Selected provider consultations are also reviewed by our internal medical board.

-Is virtual care safe and private?
+Is on-demand virtual care safe and private?

-Yes, Community's virtual care service is compliant with HIPAA (Health Insurance Portability and Accountability Act) and will only share your information with your selected provider and pharmacy.
+Yes, Community's on-demand virtual care service is compliant with HIPAA (Health Insurance Portability and Accountability Act) and will only share your information with your selected provider and pharmacy.

 What system requirements do I need for a video visit?